 No Changes to TOS without bargaining with drivers and their representatives in good faith.

 While Uber and Lyft continue to claim that drivers are independent contractors, it leaves drivers to wonder why they are never offered the chance to negotiate over their contracts and are forced to accept rate and terms of work changes as though they are just non-unionized employees but without any of the rights or protections. #driversunite

-As the whole world watches Uber’s IPO, the driver-members of PDU and PLA are instead watching their legislators.
+As the whole world watches Uber and DoorDash buy laws and yellow unions around the world, the driver-members of PDU and PLA are instead watching their legislators.
 Whether it is Uber or Lyft or the next disruptor that comes along, Pennsylvanians’ safety relies on a for-hire driver workforce that is well-rested, alert, and healthy.
 Instead TNC drivers are living under constant coercion, fear of deactivation, often with no health care or safety net, and always pushing for one more trip to try to get by.

 Philadelphia Drivers Union and Philadelphia Limousine Association

 are both driver-led, driver-run alliances with no affiliation to any 501(c)5